by Dan Roberts

 A substance in the body called Vascular Endothelial Growth Factor (VEGF) is responsible for the growth of new blood vessels.
 It promotes this growth by stimulating the endothelial cells, which form the walls of the vessels and transport nutrients and oxygen to the tissues.
 Evidence shows that when the retinal pigment epithelial (RPE) cells begin to wither from lack of nutrition (a condition called “ischemia”), the VEGF goes into action to create new vessels.
 This process is called “neovascularization,” and it acts as a restorative function in other parts of the body.
 In the retina, however, the vessels do not form properly, and leaking results.
 This leakage causes scarring in the macula and eventual loss of central vision.

-This is continually-updated information on notable anti-angiogenic research for wet AMD:
+This is information on current anti-angiogenic drugs being studied or already approved for wet AMD:

 Macugen (pegaptanib sodium)

 Macugen, made by OSI EyeTech Pharmaceuticals, was the first antiangiogenic drug to gain FDA approval.
 Pegaptanib is a chemically synthesized strand of genetic material that bonds with VEGF cells to block replication.
 A large trial of Macugen on 1,196 patients at 117 centers around the world was completed in 2003.
 In November of that year, data presented to the American Academy of Ophthalmology (AAO) showed that Macugen stabilized or improved vision in 33% of the patients in the trials, while the same results occurred in 23% of a control group not given Macugen.
 As many as 71% of the patients given Macugen lost less than three lines of vision during the year, compared with 55% in the control group.
 The drug is injected directly into the eye every six weeks, or about nine times a year.